 This can lead to you snapping at your partner over small things, such as leaving their shoes in the middle of the living room.

 2. You aren’t having sex anymore

-As mentioned above, the research shows that people bored in a relationship have sex less often and find sex to be less exciting.
-If you’re not trying to spice up your sex life, the two of you may have grown so bored that you just avoid sex altogether.
+As mentioned above, the research shows that people who are bored in a relationship have sex less often and find sex to be less exciting.
+If you’re not trying to pice up your sex life, the two of you may have grown so bored that you just avoid sex altogether.

 3. You find yourselves constantly sitting in silence together